There are 26 panels each with multiple scenes united by a continuous landscape and sky.

 SECTION ONE

-Our hemisphere was a rich and diverse environment for millennia, only inhabited by humans late in the game.* This panel shows that abundance of native flora and fauna.
+Our hemisphere was a rich and diverse environment for many millennia, only inhabited by humans late in the game.* This panel shows that abundance of native flora and fauna.

 *Humans crossed the Bering Strait into North America probably about 15,000 years ago.
 By contrast, humans evolved in Africa by 200,000 years ago and began moving into Asia and Europe by about 60,000 years ago.